-Allan Turner is a Canadian writer, director, teacher, actor, voice actor, improviser, and one of the more sought after and respected clowns working in Toronto today.
+Allan Turner is a Canadian writer, director, teacher, actor, voice actor, improviser, comedian, and one of the top clowns working in Toronto today.

-Television credits include Orphan Black (Space), Zoink'd (YTV), the Canadian Comedy Award winning This Movie Sucks (CHCH), and Ed & Red's Night Party (CityTV/G4), where Mullet was a recurring guest star.
+Television credits include Orphan Black (Space/BBC America), Zoink'd (YTV), the Canadian Comedy Award winning This Movie Sucks (CHCH), and Ed & Red's Night Party (CityTV/G4), where Mullet was a recurring guest star.

 To see Allan's acting resume click here.